FaceBook IconTwitter LogoYouTube LogoLinkedin IconInstagram IconFlickr Icon

 GA22 - The chapter holds a mock honor board every semester for the entire chapter to educate members on the process.

 GA23 - A culture of accountability is instilled in the chapter's members through the actions of Honor Board.
-Honor Board tries to recognize both positive and negative actions of brothers.
+The Honor Board tries to recognize both positive and negative actions of brothers.
 Positive actions are reinforced by a program called Brother of the Month/Year.
-In this program, brothers are nominated for their honorable actions to Honor Board.
-Honor Board then discusses and selects a brother of the month/year.
+In this program, brothers are nominated for their honorable actions to the Honor Board.
+The Honor Board then discusses and selects a brother of the month/year.
 The winning brother is recognized in general chapter and awarded with a token prize.
 This is a highly sought-after honor.
 Negative actions are reprimanded through corrective action.
 Honor Board operates on the mindset of corrective action rather than punitive action.
 This results in a culture where people are held responsible for their actions.

 GA24 - Sample Honor Board Example and Bylaw Language